-The program is estimated at US\$750,000 to US\$900,000 to complete, depending on whether Panoro completes the work in-house, or contracts third-party consultants.
+The program is estimated at US\$550,000 to US\$675,000 to complete, depending on whether Panoro completes the work in-house, or contracts third-party consultants.
+The planned program remains the same as that envisaged in the 9 April 2015 technical report; however, costs have been updated to reflect current market conditions.